Skip to content

 • If the portable AC uses a water reservoir, check for leakage.

-• If the unit is a self-evaporative model, the water is expelled along the exhaust hose.
+• If the unit is a self-evaporative model, the water should be expelled along the exhaust hose and outside with no leaks.

-• If it comes with a security lock, check to make sure the window cannot be opened from the outside.
+• If the window kit comes with a security lock, check that the window cannot be opened from the outside.

 Mickey Luongo